Contact us

 The Social Housing (Regulation) Act 2023 has empowered the RSH with new consumer regulation powers, enabling a shift from a reactive approach – where it could previously only investigate consumer issues when they were highlighted and there was a risk of potential ‘serious detriment’ to tenants - to a proactive approach which puts consumer regulation on level with economic regulation.

 Under this proactive regime, the RSH has new powers to conduct inspections to ensure landlords comply with the consumer standards.
-These inspections are now mandatory for all registered social landlords with over 1,000 homes.
+These inspections are now mandatory for all registered social landlords with over 1,000 homes, with the RSH beginning the inspections in April 2024.
 For local authority landlords, the inspections will focus on the consumer standards, whereas for housing associations, the RSH will also review governance and finance (as they have previously) alongside the consumer focus.

 Preparing for landlord inspections